-If other thoughts occurred [to the husbandman] so that he pondered and reasoned as to whether the seed was sprouting or not, or whether the earth would fail to produce it or would restore it again, then the husbandman could not sow. . . .
-The husbandman plough with two oxen, so it is right to employ one healthy thought. . . .
+If other thoughts occurred [to the husbandman] so that he pondered and reasoned as to whether the seed was sprouting or not, or whether the earth would fail to produce it or would restore it again, then the husbandman could not sow....
+The husbandman who cannot plough with one ox cannot plough with two thoughts.
+Just as it is userial to plough with two oxen, so it is right to employ one healthy thought. . . .

 This is the greatest knowledge [of the sages] that when they do not know a thing, they confess that they do not know it.
-For if a man confesses about something that he knows it, and then something else that he does not know it... in both these cases he has spoken the truth, and because he does not lie in either of them his truth is victorious...
-Like children playing on a wide staircase, when one sits on the lowest step his companion in order to anger him sits on the middle step, and in order to resist both another sits on the upper step-even such are the heralds of Error...
+For if a man confesses about something that he knows it, and then something else that he does not know it . . . in both these cases he has spoken the truth, and because he does not lie in either of them his truth is victorious. ...
+Like children playing on a wide staircase, when one sits on the lowest step his companion in order to anger him sits on the middle step, and in order to resist both another sits on the upper step-even such are the heralds of Error. . . .